Afemai

 - Modern Influences

-- Modern influences include technology, urbanization, and global cultural trends, which are integrated into traditional practices.
+- Contemporary influences on Afemai culture include Western education, technology, and urban lifestyles, which are being integrated with traditional values.

 - Digital Presence